CoinFabrik/geppetto/docs/llm_api_handler.md

 - name = "Name of the model"
 - model = "Model that will be used"
-- client = "Api client"
+- client = Api client

 ## Functions